robertpdavis/sidekick/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-Social network application where users can express thoughts and others can react to them.
+Social network api application where users can express thoughts and others can react to them.
 Built using node.js, express.js with a mongo database backend managed by mongoose and moment.js to format date/time.

 ## Table of Contents